Kira-Pgr/EmbeddingPaw/README.md

 - `get_similarity(token)`: Calculate the cosine similarity between two tokens.
 - `get_closest_token(num=1)`: Find the closest token(s) in the embedding database.

-Users can perform arithmetic operations on token embeddings using the following operators:
+You can also perform arithmetic operations on token embeddings using the following operators:
 - Addition (`+`): Add the embeddings of two tokens.
 - Subtraction (`-`): Subtract the embeddings of two tokens.
 - Multiplication (`*`): Multiply the embeddings of two tokens.
 - Division (`/`): Divide the embeddings of two tokens.
 - Matrix Multiplication (`@`): Perform matrix multiplication on the embeddings of two tokens.

-These arithmetic operations allow users to manipulate and combine token embeddings in meaningful ways.

-Additionally, users can calculate the mean of two token embeddings using the `mean(other)` method.

 ## Token Arrays